rebeccaloaustin/FrontendPortfolio/readme.md

 - Inside this folder create a folder for our backend app called `backend` this will house our express application

-- Then we will generate a react project for a our frontend, either of these two commands should do the trick (the command should be run from the express_react_folder so make sure your terminal is in that folder)...
+- Then we will generate a react project for a our frontend (the command should be run from the express_react_folder so make sure your terminal is in that folder)...

   - `npx create-react-app frontend`
-  - `npm init @vitejs/app frontend --template react`

 - The end result should be the following folder structure